C.B.S. Secondary School Ennistymon

 CBS Ennistymon is an all-boys secondary school located in Ennistymon, County Clare.
 It was founded in 1824 by Edmund Ignatius Rice and is one of the oldest Christian Brothers schools in Ireland.
-It is also the only all-boys school in Co.
-Clare.
+It is also the only all-boys school in County Clare.
 The last brother to be principal (Brother Ned Hayden) left the school in 1996; Micheál Ó Maolchaoin was acting principal for 2 years and then became the first lay principal of the school.
 The current secondary school was built in 1974; a primary school was opened in 1939 and was closed in early 2000.